Richard M. Gaines: Mississippi

 In 1834 he was on a committee working to organize a Natchez and Hamburg Railroad, intended to connect Natchez to the Pearl River; construction got as far as Franklin County, Mississippi before the Panic of 1837 halted progress.
 He was a candidate for the Mississippi state legislature from Adams County in 1835.
 In 1836 he was "among the first to practice law" in recently settled Chicot County, Arkansas.
 The same year he bought the Gostic Place Plantation on the Natchez–Woodville road.
 He was appointed to the office of the United States attorney for the District of Mississippi by Andrew Jackson and served from 1836 to 1838.
 In 1838 he observed the Choctaw Commission investigating the dispossession and expulsion of the Choctaw by the U.S. government.

 Jackson's successor appointed him to be U.S. attorney for the Southern District of Mississippi in July 9, 1840, and he served in that office until 1850, with reappointments March 13, 1844, and also March 22, 1848.
 In January 1840 Gaines was one of the co-sponsors of a grand dinner at Natchez to celebrate guest of honor Andrew Jackson.
-Jackson, despite being quite ill and frail at this point in his life, had came to the lower Mississippi to celebrate the 25th anniversary of the Battle of New Orleans.
+Jackson, despite being quite ill and frail at this point in his life, had come to the lower Mississippi to celebrate the 25th anniversary of the Battle of New Orleans.
 Gaines' wife, Eliza Hutchins Gaines, died of a torn pericardium in November 1840.
 In 1842 he wrote Andrew Jackson about a debt of about that was owed by Andrew Jackson Jr. to Dr. Wm.
 M. Gwin.
 An 1843 newspaper article, possibly written by Thomas Fletcher, described Gaines as "energetic and rigidly conscientious in the discharge of his duties," which may account for the article's further description of him as "now scarce forty and...gray as a Norwegian rat."
 Also in 1843 he was named one of seven trustees of Jefferson College.
 He toasted to Jefferson Davis' Mississippi Rifles in 1847, "They have acted out the spirit of that mother who told her son to bring back his shield or be brought back upon it.
 Their fame is the property of their country, but especially of the state which sent them forth to battle.
 They are as 'a city set upon a hill which cannot be hid.'"
 The same year he was in a law partnership with a young attorney named William T. Martin.